The U.S. government wants banks who sit

 The card networks are on trial in a Manhattan federal court

-this summer after the government sued them in October 1998 for
+this summer after the government sued them for

 allegedly harming consumers by preventing industry competition and